PerfectGym/ClientPortal.Embed/README.md

     * type: boolean
     * default: false

 Hides "Book now" button on calendar when user is not logged.
-This function is usefull when you want to elmbed only calendar on your site.
+This function is useful when you want to embed only calendar on your site.

 ### `disableCourseEnrollment`
     * type: boolean
     * default: false

-Disables a possibillity to enroll for a course from within an embedded ClientPortal.
+Disables a possibility to enroll for a course from within an embedded ClientPortal.

 ***